Carjacking facts about the violent form of motor vehicle theft.

 Although the statistics aren’t clear, each year about 27 homicides are reported related to auto theft.
 Also interesting is that 100% of the completed carjack victims called the police, whereas only 57% called to report an attempted carjacking.
 This variable in reporting is probably related to the desire to get their property back and for insurance purposes.

 Popular carjacking locations are

 - parking lots, shopping centers, gas stations, car washes, convenience stores, ATMs, hotels, valet parking, fast-food drive-thru, and outside of retail stores.

-- Close proximity to a freeway onramp is a desirable escape factor from the carjackers prospective.
+- Close proximity to a freeway onramp is a desirable escape factor from the carjacker’s perspective.

-- A risky, but a popular location for the carjacker is a roadway intersection with a stoplight.
+- A risky, but popular location for the carjacker is a roadway intersection with a stoplight.

 There have been incidents where well-meaning citizens got into a high-speed chase following carjackers and ended up being victims themselves.